 What are the next steps?

-Once the survey has closed, the feedback will be analysed and used to inform a number of workshops to be held in May.
+Once the survey has closed, the feedback will be analysed and used to inform a number of workshops.
 If you are interested in participating in a workshop to further develop the draft Masterplan, please indicate this when you complete the survey.

 How can I get involved and provide my feedback?

 You can give us your feedback a number of ways: